Fazendaaa/FarmNotes/docs/index.md

 Besides that, requirements, growing scale, hardware updates, etc, change faster than the code developed to it can keep its pace.

 One thing to keep in mind when refining code is [The Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

+### Refactoring
+While seeking to improve a current code base:
+1. First, write down tests for the current code
+2. Make it more readable through renaming it variables, functions, methods
+3. Break it apart
+4. Start to move things a little
+5. Add new things
+6. Make major changes
+7. _"RELEASE THE KRAKEN!!!"_ - JONES, Davy

 ## Logic
 ### If or while statements